Precise asymptotics near a generic $\mathbb S^1\times\mathbb R^3$ singularity of mean curvature flow: Introduction

+We start with formulating the problem.
 In this paper, we consider MCF of four dimensional hypersurfaces $M^4_t$ in $\mathbb R^5$ that develops a generic singularity modeled on the self-shrinking cylinder $\mathbb S^1_{\sqrt{2}}\times\mathbb R^3$ at the space-time point $(0,0)$.
-The result of Colding and Minicozzi \cite{CM1} on the uniqueness of the blow-up of cylindrical type singularities implies the uniqueness of a fixed axis.
-Up to rotations, we can assume the unique singularity model is the cylinder
+The result of Colding and Minicozzi \cite{CM1} implies the uniqueness of a fixed axis.
+Up to a rotation, we can assume the unique singularity model is the cylinder